- Register your intention to graduate no later than Friday 7th September 2018. The registration site will close on this date and will not reopen.

 In line with the University’s Credit Control and Debt Management policy, if you have outstanding tuition fees owed to the University at the time your assessment board releases the results for your programme of study, you will not be able to graduate either in person or in absentia at this set of ceremonies, or receive your certificate

-All outstanding tuition fees owed to the University must be paid in full BEFORE your assessment results are due to be released, and no later than Tuesday 22nd May 2018 to ensure inclusion in summer graduation ceremonies and Friday 28th September 2018 for the winter ceremonies.
+All outstanding tuition fees owed to the University must be paid in full BEFORE your assessment results are due to be released, and no later than Friday 28th September 2018 to ensure inclusion in winter graduation ceremonies.
 Any student who has not cleared any outstanding tuition fee debt by these dates will be removed from the graduation ceremony.
 Please check with your Programme Coordinator for specific dates in relation to when your Assessment Board is due to meet and your results published.

 Your invitation and guest tickets will be sent by email to both your GCU and external email addresses (as on your student record) approximately 7 - 10 days before the ceremony.